Press Enter to search or ESC to close

 While funerals are cheerless occasions, it’s normal to choose music and develop a program of events.
 Choose a person to deliver the eulogy and arrange for close family and friends to say a few words.

-6. Coordinate an “after-service” meal
+6. Coordinate An “after-service” Meal

 After a funeral service, it’s customary for attendees to enjoy a meal together.
 Host the meal at a restaurant, a family member’s home or use the funeral home’s reception room.